SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [task-description]
 # Description

-Write a function that receive two numbers as parameters and prints to the console, all the numbers in the range that are divisible by 9 without remainder, and their sum.
+Write a function that receives two numbers as parameters and prints to the console, all the numbers in the range that are divisible by 9 without remainder, and their sum.

 On the first line print the sum of the numbers, and on the next line the corresponding numbers with a space between them.